parallelchain-io/prfcs/PRFCS/prfc-1.md

 fn transfer(to_address: Option<PublicAddress>, amount: u64)
 ```

-`transfer` transfers tokens to an address from the account identified by `calling_account`.
+Transfers tokens to an address from the account identified by `calling_account`.
 If `to_address` is None, this burns the amount.

 `transfer` must panic if `balance_of(calling_account)` < `amount`.